Α-Myrcene

+α-Myrcene is an organic compound with the formula CH2=C(CH3)CH2CH2CH2C(=CH2)CH=CH2.
+It is an uncommon monoterpene.
+It is isomeric with β-myrcene, both being trienes.

-α-Myrcene is a monoterpene that is an uncommon isomer of β-myrcene.
-It has been found in the essential oils of a few species, such as the Balkan Pine and lemongrass.
+α-Myrcene has been found in the essential oils of a few species, such as the Balkan pine (Pinus peuce) and lemongrass (Cymbopogon).

 It differs from the β isomer by the position of one of the three alkene units.
 The two chemicals can be synthesized in a 3:1 α:β isomeric ratio by pyrolysis of the acetate ester of myrcenol.